aadittambe/actions-pipeline/docs/source/index.md

 <img src="./_static/image_9.png">

-Let's call this script `get_all_data.py`.
-Paste the following code in the file:
+Call this script `get_all_data.py`.**Make sure to spell the name of the file correctly — all lowercase, with underscores, not hyphens.
+Otherwise, the Action will not run.** Paste the following code in the file:

 ```python
 import pandas as pd # import pandas library for data manipulation and analysis